Bell Nuntita: Thailand's Got Talent

 Nuntita was convinced to audition for Thailand's Got Talent by Anucha "Chi" Lanprasert, a talent scout.
 It was Nuntita's idea to surprise the crowd by first singing in a middleweight contralto voice before switching to a masculine baritone midway through the audition.
 In an April episode of the show, the judges picked Nuntita to be one of 48 semi-finalists.
 She received the second most votes in the semi-final round, and was thus subject to the three judges' determining votes.
 She passed to the final round by receiving "yes" votes from two of the three judges.
 Her first remixed song on the show's audition stage was a combination of "Yahk Roo Tae Mai Yahk Taam" by Calories Blah Blah and "Unlovable" by MILD, two popular Thai tunes.
 The three-minute song displayed Nuntita's choice of song style, mixing different genres and vocal ranges.
 After Nuntita's audition video appeared on YouTube and other sites, the video quickly went viral.
 She is sometimes dubbed as Thailand's version of Scottish singer Susan Boyle.

 Nuntita appeared on multiple Thai talk shows and had many nationally televised performances.
 She has appeared in TV shows such as Mum Show hosted by Petchtai Wongkamlao where she spoke of her gender transition.
 She said she participated in the army conscription lottery but did not draw the commission to enlist in Thailand's army.
-Nuntita also performed the full versions of "Yahk Roo Tae Mai Yahk Taam" and "Unloveable" at a promotional event for Miss Tiffany Universe, Thailand's transsexual beauty pageant.
+Nuntita also performed the full versions of "Yahk Roo Tae Mai Yahk Taam" and "Unloveable" at a promotional event for Miss Tiffany Universe, Thailand's transgender beauty pageant.
 TV shows and other publicity outlets commonly interviewed her about her reaction to the sudden fame.
 Bell was also featured on the front cover of Who Weekly Magazine.
 In July 2011, she held a one-night concert for her fans in Singapore.